tony-aw/tinycodet/README.md

 - Infix operators for In-place modifiers for mathematical arithmetic.
 - Infix operators for String arithmetic.
-- Infix operators (and a few functions) for string subsetting.
+- Infix operators (and a few functions) for string sub-setting.
 - Infix operators for In-place modifying string arithmetic.
-- Infix operators for In-place modifying string subsetting.
+- Infix operators for In-place modifying string sub-setting.
 - Some additional string manipulation functions.
 - Infix logical operators for exclusive-or, not-and, not-in, number-type, and string-type.
-- All base R expressions options (Regex, perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
+- All base R expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
-- Allow multithreading of functions (when appropriate) through third-party packages to improve efficiency.
+- Allow multi-threading of functions (when appropriate) through third-party packages to improve efficiency.
 - This R package has **zero dependencies**, thus avoiding the so-called dependency hell.